bjpop/gurita/docsrc/sample.rst

    hatch hist --sample 100 -x signal fmri.csv

-In the example above a histogram is plotted of the ``signal`` feature using 100 randomly sampled rows from the input data.
+In the example above a histogram is plotted of the ``signal`` column using 100 randomly sampled rows from the input data.

 Example: